Skip to main content

 In the United States: Cultivated · also called Coast rosemary

 Honeybees forage on Westringia fruticosa for nectar and pollen, particularly during its peak spring bloom when flowers are abundant.
-It provides consistent support in mild climates with year-round flowering but is not a major surplus honey producer.
-Drought-tolerant and coastal-adapted, it requires minimal management but may need protection from severe frost outside its hardiness zones.
+It offers consistent support in mild climates with near year-round flowering but is not a major surplus honey producer.
+Drought-tolerant and coastal-adapted, it needs minimal management but may need protection from severe frost outside its preferred climate range.

 Nectarmedium